xoofx/dotnet-releaser/doc/readme.md

 See for example the generated [Homebrew repository for grpc-curl](https://github.com/xoofx/homebrew-grpc-curl)

+> NOTE: In order to create and publish to a different repository, you will need to create a personal access GitHub Token and pass it to `--github-token-extra`.
+>
+> By default the `${{secrets.GITHUB_TOKEN}}` is only valid to interact with the current repository.

 ### 2.10.
 Changelog

 `dotnet-releaser` comes with great defaults that can generate automatically your changelog from your commits and pull-requests.